 In 1890 the Rev F C B Fairey presented his photogenic diorama of a journey from Albury to the sea, a total of 1476 miles, along the River Murray.
 All proceeds were in aid of the Eden Valley Baptist Church.
 The ministers were in charge of the South Rhine Baptist Chapel, Eden Valley Baptist Chapel and the Salt Creek Baptist Chapel, with regular fundraising to support the various churches and the Eden Valley manse.

-The foundation stone of the Eden Valley Baptist Chapel with an engraved trowel to commemorate the occasion, by Rev A C Hill.
+The foundation stone of the Eden Valley Baptist Chapel was laid by Mr A. W. Lillecrapp, who was presented with an engraved trowel to commemorate the occasion by Rev A C Hill.
 In November Mr H A Rogers officially opened the chapel and was presented with a suitable engraved key by Miss Elizabeth Lillecrapp.

 To celebrate a fair was held in the afternoon, followed by a concert in the institute hall in the evening.